reapyr-dev/reapyr/README.md

 2. Download and install [cmake](https://cmake.org/download/) (click link for download location.)
 Open the w64devkit shell and ensure the 'cmake' command works before proceeding.
 If it doesn't work you may need to add cmake.exe to your Windows system path.

-3. Extract the zip from previous step, open a command prompt on your PC, and run the w64devkit.exe file from the install folder.
+3. Extract the w64devkit zip from step 1, open a command prompt on your PC, and run the w64devkit.exe file from the install folder.
 This will drop you into a bash shell.
 This shell lets you work in a much more portable way.
 (This shell is much better than the Windows default.
 It also allows you to work in a way that is maximally compatible with most other major OS's and platforms).

 4. Once in a bash shell, go to a suitable folder where you'll download and install the Reapyr SDK.
 Create a new folder if needed, such as via:  ```mkdir mydevfolder && cd mydevfolder```